 execution of any document be witnessed by one or more witnesses, you

 language, or if you cannot speak or understand English, a translator

-and/or interpreter will be required and special arrangements will be
+and/or interpreter may be required and, in that event, special

 necessary.
 Alternatively, you should engage a notary who reads and